-But the text I want us to camp on this morning is one that begins with this staggering announcement, "Now I rejoice in what was suffered for you."
-Those are Paul's words in Colossians 1:24.
-Sometimes we read our Bibles and gloss over statements that ought to stagger us.
+"Now I rejoice in what was suffered for you."
+Sometimes we read our Bibles and gloss over statements that ought to grip us.
 Like this one.
 I rejoice in what was suffered for you.
-Now that's an incredible testimony.
 The apostle Paul said that he rejoiced in what he suffered for the Christians in the city of Colosse.

 Was he serious?
 My wife might say to our daughters, "I rejoice in what I got out of the suffering I went through for you," in reference to the childbirth and rearing process.
 But Paul takes it further.
 I rejoice IN what was suffered for you.
+He said that because he knew that one of the most compelling ways we can make Christ known to a world that doesn't want to hear about Him is through rejoicing in suffering.